 Partnership projects are allowed under the Energy Redress Scheme.
-Depending on the skills and experience available within the lead organisation, you may need partner organisations to help identify households needing support, or for tasks such as supplying or installing energy saving or in-home safety measures, expert consultancy or carrying out communications work.
+Depending on the skills and experience within the lead charity, you may need partner organisations to help identify households needing support or for tasks such as supplying or installing energy saving measures, expert consultancy or carrying out communications work.

 Your proposal must be led by a charity registered in England, Wales or Scotland, but other partners do not have to be charities.
 However, organisations that are regulated by Ofgem or have close links to organisations regulated by Ofgem, cannot receive Redress funding or benefit in any way e.g. through positive PR or offset marketing costs, and therefore cannot be funded partners.
-In signing the application form, the lead organisation takes responsibility for checking this, so be sure to double-check.
-More information on this is available in section 6 of this guidance.

 List any other organisations that will work on your project as partners.
-Please list the name and type (legal status, e.g. charity, co-operative, local authority, limited company etc.) of each organisation, then give a brief (max 100 words per partner) explanation of their role in the project.
+Please list the name and type of each organisation, then give a brief explanation of their role in the project and why you have chosen to work with them - this is especially important if you are going to be working with a commercial entity.